 “An inquiry should explore the full extent of his offending whilst working in the NHS, whether all his victims have since been informed, and if his crimes should have been identified by his employers at an earlier date.

 “Whilst his long sentence was welcomed, the court case only scratched the surface of this matter.
 The victim impact statement prepared by Cambridge University Hospitals NHS Foundation Trust for the criminal proceedings, and published on its website, suggests that at least 800 potential victims were identified.

 “In the context of recent scandals within the NHS and its track record of investigating itself, public confidence requires a full and independent inquiry.”

 Bradbury admitted 25 offences involving boys aged 10 to 16 whom he had treated while working as a paediatric haematologist at the hospital.

-“Given Bradbury was carrying out these offences over a four-and-a-half year period, and the evidence of how parents were completely unaware that he was abusing their children, it would not be a surprise if yet more victims came forward,” she said.
+“Given Bradbury was carrying out these offences over a four-and-a-half year period, and the evidence of how parents were completely unaware that he was abusing their children, it would not be a surprise if yet more victims came forward,” we said.

 “It has been a big decision for all of the families who have made complaints to do so.
 For some there has been a feeling of wanting to put it all in the past and shut what has happened out of their lives.